hevayo/ballerina-openai-client/openai.text/Module.md

 ## Quick start

-To use the OpenAI Text connector in your Ballerina application, update the `.bal` file as follows:
+To use the OpenAI text connector in your Ballerina application, update the `.bal` file as follows:

 ### Step 1: Import the connector
 First, import the `ballerinax/openai.text` module into the Ballerina project.